 The current ratio is one of the most commonly used measures of the liquidity of a business.
 It is defined as current assets divided by current liabilities.
 The formula is:

-What sort of analysis can be applied to the current ratio?
-There are several ways to review the outcome of this calculation.
+There are several ways to review the outcome of the current ratio calculation.
 Consider the following points:

 - Trend line.
 Track the current ratio on a trend line.
 If the trend is gradually declining, then a company is probably gradually losing its ability to pay off its liabilities.
 However, this is not necessarily the case.
 If inventory comprises a large part of current assets, and this element of current assets is declining faster than the overall rate of decline in current assets, the liquidity of the company may actually be improving.
 The reason is that the remaining components of current assets are more liquid than inventory.